 Server

-header in HTTP responses often discloses the type and version of the web server software (e.g., Apache, Nginx). - Application Frameworks: Certain headers or response patterns may indicate the use of specific frameworks like Django, Ruby on Rails, or Express.js.
+header in HTTP responses often reveals the server software type and version (e.g., Apache, Nginx). - Application Frameworks: Certain headers or response patterns may indicate specific frameworks like Django or Ruby on Rails.

-- Operating Systems: Differences in how HTTP requests are formatted or handled can provide clues about the underlying operating system.
+- Operating Systems: Differences in HTTP request formatting can provide clues about the underlying operating system.

-- Custom Configurations: Unique headers or response behaviors can reveal custom configurations or modifications to the server or application.
+- Custom Configurations: Unique headers or response behaviors can disclose custom configurations or modifications to the server or application.

-is likely running a PHP-based application on a server with PHP 7.4.3 installed.
-More on the common applications and frameworks can be found on Stack Overflow’s Developer Survey.
+likely runs a PHP-based application on PHP 7.4.3.
+More on common applications and frameworks can be found on Stack Overflow’s Developer Survey.

 What Are Some Common Tools or Techniques Used for Performing HTTP Fingerprinting?

-Several tools and techniques are commonly used for HTTP fingerprinting in cybersecurity assessments:
+Several tools and techniques commonly help with HTTP fingerprinting in cybersecurity assessments:

 - Nmap: A popular network scanning tool that includes scripts for HTTP fingerprinting, such as